-Figure 7: Apple Data Detectors (1998)
+Au28 Apple Data Detectors (1998).

-Also in 1998, Anind Dey, Gregory Abowd and Andrew Wood released CyberDesk [19].
+- Also in 1998, Anind Dey, Gregory Abowd and Andrew Wood released CyberDesk (Dey, Abowd, & Wood, 1998).
 CyberDesk detected eight kinds of data: dates, phone numbers, addresses, names, email addresses, GPS positions, and times.
-While this was less than the types supported by Apple Data Detectors, CyberDesk provided a more advanced framework for actions, including the ability to chain actions together, and to combine different pieces of data into the same action.
+Although this was less than the types supported by Apple Data Detectors, CyberDesk provided a more advanced framework for actions, including the ability to chain actions together, and to combine different pieces of data into the same action.
 CyberDesk also allowed for data detection on mobile devices.
-For instance, CyberDesk provided the ability to associate a GPS position with the action of loading a URL.
-Like the Intel Selection Recognition Agent and Apple Data Detectors, the only way to create new actions with CyberDesk was to program them.

-The functionality of these Data Detectors has been integrated into several mainstream consumer products.
-Microsoft Office XP (released in 2001), provided data detection with a feature called Smart Tags, and the Google Toolbar 3.0 (released in 2005), added data detection to Web browsing, with a feature called AutoLink.
+For instance, CyberDesk provided the ability to associate a GPS position with the action of loading a URL. - p0420 Like the Intel Selection Recognition Agent and Apple Data Detectors, the only way to create new actions with CyberDesk was to program them. - The functionality of these Data Detectors has been integrated into several consumer products.
+Released in 1999 by aQtive, onCue monitored information copied to the clipboard and suggested relevant Web services and desktop applications.
+Like earlier data detectors, onCue did not perform any level of semantic analysis, and it simply associated words with various search engines, an encyclopedia, and a thesaurus.
+However, onCue differed from previous data detectors in that it was also able to detect different structures of information, such as lists and tables, and then suggest relevant ways to visualize that information, including dancing histograms, pieTrees, and the charts available in Microsoft Excel.
+Both the service and recognizer components in the onCue framework (called Qbits) required a developer to program (Dix, Beale, & Wood, 2000).
+Microsoft Office XP (released in 2001) provided data detection with a feature called Smart Tags, and the Google Toolbar 3.0 (released in 2005) added data detection to Web browsing, with a feature called AutoLink.
 Microsoft's Smart Tags currently recognizes eight types of data, although a developer can program additional data types and actions.
 Google's AutoLink currently recognizes three types of data: addresses, ISBNs and Vehicle Identification Numbers.
 The actions associated with these types of data are controlled by Google.

-Back to the Future
+s0075 Back to the future

-One similarity of all of the research on Data Detectors in the late 1990s is each paper's future work section.
+p0430 One similarity of all of the research on data detectors in the late 1990s is each paper's future work section.